nextpyp/pyp/docs/workshop/nysbc_day1.rst

   * Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 1 block`

-While :bdg-secondary:`Movie Frame Refinement` is running, we will demonstrate use of **ArtiaX** to visualize particle alignments
+While the :bdg-secondary:`Movie Frame Refinement` block is running, we will demonstrate use of **ArtiaX** to visualize particle alignments

 .. nextpyp:: 3D Visualization of alignments in ArtiaX

-  * For reference, these instructions are available on the :doc:`nextPYP User Guide<../guide/chimerax_artiax>`.
+  * For reference, these instructions are also available on the :doc:`User Guide<../guide/chimerax_artiax>`.

   * We assume the user already has the ArtiaX plugin, if not a simple google search will bring you to their docs for installation.

   * Download files

     - Select a tomogram you wish to visualize the particles in.
-I will be using TS_43.
+I will be using ``TS_43``.

     - Click into the :bdg-secondary:`Pre-processing` block, go to **Tilt Series** tab and **Tomogram** sub tab.
 On this page, click the search icon, search for TS_43.
 Click the green button immediately above the tomogram display.
 This will download the tomogram in .rec format.

     - Click into the :bdg-secondary:`Particle refinement` block, go to the **Metadata** tab.
-On this page, type **TS_43** into the search bar and click **Search**.
+On this page, type ``TS_43`` into the search bar and click **Search**.
 Click the .star file to download particle alignments.

     - Go to the **Reconstruction** tab and download the **Cropped Map**.